-This should be supported ongoing communication between partners and a which enables responsive approach, partnerships adapt to changing circumstances.
+This should be supported by ongoing communication between partners and a responsive approach, which enables partnerships to adapt to changing circumstances.

 "Meeting regularly, but even in those meetings, really speaking out, when things are not going well, if somebody feels overwhelmed.
-Make suggestions to change something, having open and honest conversations with each other and people really being genuinely interested in creating a winwin.
+Make suggestions to change something, having open and honest conversations with each other and people really being genuinely interested in creating a win-win.
 If you have a situation where somebody is not interested in creating the win-win, then one party will always feel like they are not valued, or their voice does not matter."